 Torn Or Split Earlobes

 The earlobes are appendages of the ears made of soft skin and a small amount of fatty tissue.
-When studying the earlobe appearance and anatomy, one is often surprised about the large variation in size, form and shape.
+When studying the earlobe appearance and anatomy, one is often surprised by the large variation in size, form, and shape.
 Aside from being important for a normal appearance of the ears, the earlobes serve women and men as popular locations for jewelry.
 Often, the earlobes are pierced to fit various forms of ear ornaments ranging from little studs to larger and heavier items.

 How Do Earlobe Tears Occur?

-Excessive weight or trauma can easily overcome the strength of the earlobe tissues leading to a tear in the gentle earlobe tissues.
+Excessive weight or trauma can easily overcome the strength of the earlobe tissues, leading to a tear in the gentle earlobe tissues.
 This split may be unattractive and renders the earlobe unusable for most jewelry.
 Sometimes, clip-on earrings can still be fitted and are used to camouflage the earlobe tear.

 How Can Split Earlobes Be Corrected?

+We have seen creative patients using transparent tape to temporarily repair their torn lobes.
+Although this is a resourceful idea, a skin reaction may develop, making this habit obsolete in the long run.
 Most torn earlobes can be effectively and safely corrected using delicate surgical repair techniques.
 The procedure is routinely performed in the office under local anesthesia with an optional sedative.
 After planning and marking, a small amount of lidocaine numbing solution is deposited.
 The procedure itself is performed without any discomfort.

 In order to rebuild the earlobe, the healed and scarred aspects of the tear require removal.
 Repair is then performed in a straight line or in a zigzag.
-The most appropriate technique will be discussed with the patient and depend on the specific location of injury and anatomy of the earlobe.
+The most appropriate technique will be discussed with the patient and will depend on the specific location of the injury and the anatomy of the earlobe.
 Fine suture threads are used, support the repair and minimize scarring.
+Small amounts of antibiotic ointment are applied at home for a few days ensuring cleanliness.
+The healed earlobe has usually a barely visible pencil-fine scar line without aesthetic limitations.

 Can The Ear Be Pierced Again?